aimlsystems/2022/_wpages/callResearch.md

 [&nbsp;](#imp_date){:#imp_date}
 #### Important Dates

-* ~~Paper submissions due: July 13, 2021~~
+* Paper submissions due: TBD
-* ~~Paper submissions due: July 20, 2021~~
+* Paper submissions due: TBD
-* Author notifications: September 12, 2021
+* Author notifications: TBD
-* Camera ready deadline: September 19, 2021
+* Camera ready deadline: TBD
-* Conference dates: October 21-23, 2021
+* Conference dates: October 12-15, 2022

 #### Style and Author Instructions

 Research papers must not exceed 6 pages, including any appendix, with unlimited number of pages containing only bibliography.
-Only electronic submissions in PDF format using the ACM sigconf template (see [https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template)) will be considered.
-The submissions will be through [https://cmt3.research.microsoft.com/AIMLSystems2021](https://cmt3.research.microsoft.com/AIMLSystems2021).
+Only electronic submissions in PDF format using the ACM sigconf template (see [https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template)) will be considered. <!-- The submissions will be through [https://cmt3.research.microsoft.com/AIMLSystems2022](https://cmt3.research.microsoft.com/AIMLSystems2022). -->

 Papers can be submitted under any of the three main topics listed above.
 Authors are required to make a primary topic selection, with optional secondary topics for each paper.
 Number of papers accepted under each topic is not capped.
 We will accept all papers that meet the high quality and innovation levels required by the AIMLSystems conference.
 All papers that are accepted will appear in the proceedings.

-All accepted papers will be presented as posters at AIMLSystems 2021, but a select subset of them will be given a “conventional” (oral) presentation slot during the conference.
+All accepted papers will be presented as posters at AIMLSystems 2022, but a select subset of them will be given a “conventional” (oral) presentation slot during the conference.
 However, all accepted papers will be treated equally in the conference proceedings, which are the persistent, archival record of the conference.

 #### Ethics

-* **Plagiarism Policy**: Submission of papers to AIMLSystems 2021 carries with it the implied agreement that the paper represents original work.
+* **Plagiarism Policy**: Submission of papers to AIMLSystems 2022 carries with it the implied agreement that the paper represents original work.
 We will follow the ACM Policy on Plagiarism, Misrepresentation, and Falsification -- see [https://www.acm.org/publications/policies/plagiarism-overview](https://www.acm.org/publications/policies/plagiarism-overview).
 All submitted papers will be subjected to a "similarity test".
 Papers achieving a high similarity score will be examined and those that are deemed unacceptable will be rejected without a formal review.
 We also expect to report such unacceptable submissions to the superiors of each of the authors.

-* Submission of papers to AIMLSystems 2021 also carries with it the implied agreement that one or more of the listed authors will register for and attend the conference and present the paper.
+* Submission of papers to AIMLSystems 2022 also carries with it the implied agreement that one or more of the listed authors will register for and attend the conference and present the paper.
 Papers not presented at the conference will not be included in the final program or in the digital proceedings.
 Therefore, authors are strongly encouraged to plan accordingly before deciding to submit a paper.

 #### Conflicts of Interest